magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 ## More information?

 Alpha verions of the following documentation sets are ready for you!
-Ple

-Vist the 2.2.0 Alpha DevDocs repository for a peek at our 2.2.0 developer documentation.
+Visit the 2.2.0 Alpha DevDocs repository for a peek at our 2.2.0 developer documentation.

 Merchants, check out the Magento 2.2.0 User Guide.